-Postgraduate Diploma in Business with Multilateral Institutions - International institutions - Preparation to Apply - Project cycle Management - Expressions of Interest - International Project Administration -
+Postgraduate Diploma in Business with Multilateral Institutions - International institutions - Preparation to Apply - Project Cycle Management - Expressions of Interest - International Project Administration - Project Management

-course is useful all people related with International trade and development, or those who are interested in the business possibilities of International tenders and grants financed by the international development institutions.
-This
+Professionals of service and industrial companies, engineering and architectural firms, legal, and consulting firms (specialised in economic or social development, agriculture, environment, HRM, finance etc.) Non-governmental organisations, development agencies, public administration institutions, technology and business development centres.
+Generally, this course is useful all people related to international trade and development, or those who are interested in the business possibilities of international tenders and grants financed by the international development institutions.

 This Course is directed to individuals looking to strengthen their skills in the preparation and management of all types of international development projects and the related supplies of products or works: whether consulting, legal, technical assistance, institutional building, financial support schemes, procurement of equipment, construction or industrial work, etc., especially those interested in applying international Project management techniques to these types of projects.

 - Project managers and team members of development projects.